yale-nlp/cpsc488/_pages/homework.md

 You will be using the HuggingFace Transformers library to fine-tune a pre-trained model on the XSum dataset for abstractive summarization.
 The goal is to compare the performance of the IA3 PEFT method with the baseline full fine-tuning approach.

+The detailed instructions for completing each homework is in the corresponding `README` file.

+---

 <h1>Homework 1</h1>

 This homework has two parts.
 One hand out and one coding section.